SwissAS/comparandum/README.md

 ## Dependencies

-+ Java 1.8 but Java 1.8 or newer is recommended
++ Java 1.8 or newer
 + JUnit 5

 ## More documentation